 Will – A Will is a written declaration of a person’s intention as to arrangements to take effect after their death.
 Those arrangements may include details about burial and always include directions about the distribution of a person’s estate following death.

 It is of the utmost importance for every adult to have a properly prepared and up to date Will.
 Some people find it difficult to deal with this issue because they don’t wish to consider the implications of their death, whether premature or at an old age.
 Nonetheless to fail to leave a valid Will usually results in significant complications for the surviving next of kin in dealing with the deceased’s estate.
 It also has the effect of increasing costs associated with the administration of the deceased’s estate.
 More importantly, however, it means that the deceased has not had any role in determining how they want their estate divided.
-If there is no Will the estate is distributed among the deceased’s next of kin in accordance with an Act of Parliament which imposes an arbitrary and often unfair result on the deceased’s family.
+If there is no Will the estate is distributed among the deceased’s next of kin in accordance with the Succession Act, which imposes an arbitrary and often unfair result on the deceased’s family.

 In considering instructions to be given for the preparation of a Will, the following should be taken into account:-